micc83/WpDevTool/readme.md

 ##Frequently Asked Questions

-###How to enable Silent Logging
+### WpDevTool Errors Handling

-Set WP_DEBUG to TRUE in your wp-config.php file and add the following lines of code right below to enable silent logging :
+WpDevTool can handle errors for you with the only downside that is fired at plugins activation.
+If you need a more complete logging and still use WpDevTool Error Console you can manually edit your wp-config.php file.
+Set WP_DEBUG constant to TRUE in your wp-config.php file and add the following lines of code right after :
 ```php
 if (WP_DEBUG) {
   define('WP_DEBUG_LOG', true);